Have you noticed that when people ask how you’re doing, your default answer is “OMFG I’m exhausted”? You aren’t alone.

 Here are some other ways to get an energy boost:

-- Tea and coffee have less caffeine, and you can control how much sugar you add.
+- Drink tea or coffee.
+These bevvies have less caffeine than energy drinks, and you can control how much sugar you add.
 You’ll get a smaller energy burst but a smaller sleepy “hangover” too.

-- Shelling and eating sunflower seeds (in the driving study, this was effective at counteracting driver fatigue, but it’s probably safer to use this method when you don’t need your hands so much!)
+- Try shelling and eating sunflower seeds.
+In the driving study, this was effective at counteracting driver fatigue — but it’s probably safer to use this method when you don’t need your hands so much!

 - Drink water or a protein shake (more on these in a second).